 Making Derivatives Markets Safer – Implementation

 The FSB has designated over-the-counter (OTC) derivatives as one of the priority areas for implementation monitoring.
-Regular monitoring and detailed reporting in this area is carried out by the FSB OTC Derivatives Working Group (ODWG).
-Its m
+Regular monitoring and detailed reporting in this area is carried out by the FSB Standing on Standards Implementation.

-The FSB published in November 2018 its fourth annual report on the implementation and effects of the G20 financial regulatory reforms.
+The FSB published in November 2020 its 2020 annual report on the implementation and effects of the G20 financial regulatory reforms.
 Below is an extract from the report on the status of implementation of OTC derivatives market reforms.

-Work is ongoing at the international level to make trade reporting truly effective.
+Work is ongoing at the international level to enhance CCP resilience, recovery and resolution, and to make trade reporting truly effective.

 Status of implementation

-For further information, see the latest FSB progress reports on implementation of OTC derivatives market reforms and on removal of legal barriers to trade reporting (as of November 2018) as well as the FSB report on Review of OTC derivatives market reform: Effectiveness and broader effects of the reforms (June 2017)
+For further information, see the FSB note on implementation of OTC derivatives market reforms (November 2020) and on removal of legal barriers to trade reporting (November 2018) as well as the FSB report on Review of OTC derivatives market reform: Effectiveness and broader effects of the reforms (June 2017)

-1 For the purposes of this section, “comprehensive” means that the standards, criteria or requirements apply to over 90% of OTC derivatives transactions as estimated by that jurisdiction.
-In the case of margin requirements, “comprehensive” means that the standards, criteria or requirements in force in a jurisdiction would have to apply to over 90% of transactions covered, consistent with the BCBS–IOSCO Working Group on Margin Requirements phase in periods.
-See the FSB report on OTC Derivatives Markets Reforms: Thirteenth Progress Report on Implementation (November 2018).↩
+- For the purposes of this sub-section, “comprehensive” means that the standards, criteria or requirements apply to over 90% of OTC derivatives transactions as estimated by that jurisdiction.
+In the case of margin requirements, “comprehensive” means that the standards, criteria or requirements in force in a jurisdiction would have to apply to over 90% of transactions covered, consistent with the BCBS–IOSCO Working Group on Margin Requirements phase in periods.↩